 Step 4- Legal and Location

-It is of utmost importance for businesses to comply with all legal formalities for a smooth execution of a business.
+It is of utmost importance for businesses to comply with all legal formalities for the smooth execution of a business.
 Considering your business size, structure, location and several other factors, every aspect of legalities need to be adhered to.
-Right from gaining licensing, to the registration of your company, to signing founders’ agreement and/or agreements with outside parties wherever applicable, every aspect of law is a must.
+Right from gaining licensing, to the registration of your company, to signing founders’ agreement and/or agreements with outside parties wherever applicable, every aspect of the law is a must.
 If you are planning to start a business in India then you can Click Here for legal related details.

 Choosing the right location is equally important as it determines the success of a business.
 You would definitely not want to run the risk of getting bankrupt just by paying the rents for your office or paying bills for amenities at this stage even before your business has taken shape.
 And for this, several factors need to be taken into account to ensure that your business is set up in a favorable location and attracts a large number of customers.